realiii/pygeopkg/README.md

 ```

-### Create a new Feature Class
+### Step 2 - Create A New Feature Class

-To create a new Feature Class in the empty GeoPackage you will need
+To create a new Feature Class in the empty GeoPackage, you will need
 to tell the GeoPackage the Spatial Reference of the Feature Class
-and the schema (fields) the Feature Class will have.
+and the schema (e.g., fields) to be available in the Feature Class.

-A feature class can be created with Z or M (or both) enabled.
+A Feature Class can be created with *Z* or *M* (or both) enabled.
 If
-either of these options are enabled the geometry inserted into the
+either of these options are enabled, the geometry inserted into the
-feature class MUST include a value for the option specified.
+Feature Class **must** include a value for the option specified.

 ```python
 from pygeopkg.core.geopkg import GeoPackage